rfl-urbaniak/rfl-urbaniak.github.io/postDrafts/falsePositives5.md

 positives in DNA evidence evaluation.
 Now, let’s think about the error probability for false negatives and its impact on the value of exculpatory DNA evidence.
-Consider the probability of no match being reported if an error has been made, anaologus to *k* above: Now, the likelihood ratio calculations, assuming *l* = 1, go as follows:
+Consider the probability of no match being reported if an error has been made, analogous to *k* above: Now, the likelihood ratio calculations, assuming *l* = 1, go as follows:

 If the error rate is 0, then the numerator is 0 and so is the , as it